masterkuzutt/frontend-nanodegree-arcade-game/README.md

 _You don't need to be run on web server.All the contents are included._

 # How to Play
-Make player ｒａｃｈｉｎｇ ｔｏ ｔｈｅ ｗａｔｅｒ ｂｙ not encountering emenies.
+Make player reaching to the water by not  encountering emenies.
 Using cursor movement keys,point the direction to move.

 # How to customize